Josef-Friedrich/mscxyz/docs/cli.rst

                           „field_one,field_two“.
     -D, --delete-duplicates
                           Deletes combined_lyricist if this field is equal to combined_composer.
-Deletes combined_subtitle if this field is equal tocombined_title.
-Move combined_subtitle to combimed_title
+Deletes combined_subtitle if this field
+                          is equal tocombined_title.
+Move combined_subtitle to
-                          if combined_title is empty.
+                          combimed_title if combined_title is empty.
     -d SOURCE_FIELDS FORMAT_STRING, --distribute-fields SOURCE_FIELDS FORMAT_STRING
                           Distribute source fields to target fields applying a format string on the source fields.
 It is possible to apply multiple --distribute-fields options.
 SOURCE_FIELDS can be a single field or a comma separated list of fields: field_one,field_two.
 The program tries first to match the FORMAT_STRING on the first source field.
 If this fails, it tries the second source field ... an so on.
     -j, --json            Additionally write the meta data to a json file.
     -l DESTINATION FORMAT_STRING, --log DESTINATION FORMAT_STRING
-                          Write one line per file to a text file. e. g. --log /tmp/mscx- manager.log '$title $composer'
+                          Write one line per file to a text file. e. g. --log /tmp/mscx-manager.log '$title $composer'
     -s, --synchronize     Synchronize the values of the first vertical frame (vbox) (title, subtitle, composer, lyricist) with the corresponding metadata fields